Rates

 Consumption Charges

 To provide water and sewer services, there is a portion of the costs that are variable charges.
-These charges are the costs to treat and distribute water and to collect, treat and dispose wastewater.
-The variable charge for water is essentially the cost to pump it out of Lake Tahoe, treat the water and deliver it to the customer.
-The variable charge for sewer is essentially what it costs to collect the wastewater and deliver it to the wastewater plant, treat the wastewater, pump and dispose of the effluent and biosolids.
+These charges are the costs to treat and distribute water and to collect, treat, and dispose of wastewater.
+The variable charge for water is essentially the cost to pump it out of Lake Tahoe, treat the water, and deliver it to the customer.
+The variable charge for sewer is essentially what it costs to collect the wastewater and deliver it to the wastewater plant, treat the wastewater, pump, and dispose of the effluent and biosolids.
 This requires staff, chemicals, supplies, tools, equipment, and energy to perform these services.

 Capital Improvement Charge

 The capital improvement charge funds the replacement of water and sewer infrastructure.
 There are separate connection fees to new customers to buy into existing infrastructure.
-The capital charge is based on funding the costs of the five year capital improvement plan with a consideration for the multi-year capital plan.
+The capital charge is based on funding the costs of the five-year capital improvement plan with consideration for the multi-year capital plan.

 Defensible Space Fee